 |CHECK PRICE ON FLY’S WEBSITE|

-These above gloves are no doubt the most expensive and you will quite often see professionals training with the above gloves in the gym.
+The above gloves are no doubt the most expensive and you will quite often see professionals training with the above gloves in the gym.
 Now if you have money and budget, it’s definitely worth investing in one of the above.

 These are all handcrafted and made with real leather which makes them very durable.
-(RIVAL Guerrero is strong PU synthetic) If looked after these will be able to last you 2-3 years and also depending how often you are using them.
+(RIVAL Guerrero is strong PU synthetic) If looked after these will be able to last you 2-3 years and also depending on how often you are using them.

 Here is a bit of detail on each below to give you some background.

-1. Winning Gloves – These are Japanese boxing equipment brands who by far create the most expensive gloves on the market.
+1. Winning Gloves – These are Japanese boxing equipment brands that by far create the most expensive gloves on the market.
 You will often see many of the top professional boxers use their gloves in training camps, but this is due to the protection and craftsmanship put into them.
 The Winning Training Gloves are made with real genuine leather.

 3. Rival RFX Guerrero Gloves – These were designed to be a comfortable and great fit for those looking for a top sparring or training glove.
 If you are looking for a professional or semi-professional glove to fight in or train with, this is definitely a glove to consider.
 They aren’t made with real leather but have been crafted with very durable expensive synthetic leather.